Loquen/rooster-grin/README.md

 ## Favorite Parts:

-- I enjoyed building out the hero section because I've always enjoyed the astetich of the big welcome banners.
+- I enjoyed building out the hero section because I've always enjoyed the aesthetic of the big welcome banners.
 - I also really liked building the carousel from scratch because it allowed me to learn more about the inner workings of such a powerful component instead of just using an existing one.
 ## To run the app:
 ### Deployed at: rooster-grin-test-loquen.herokuapp.com